NY seeks to end sale of new animal tested cosmetics

 The Humane Society says companies can use thousands of ingredients that are already approved.
-There’s also modern testing methods, like human cell-based tests, and computer models that would be faster, less expensive and more accurate.
+There are also modern testing methods, like human cell-based tests, and computer models that would be faster, less expensive and more accurate.

-“Taking test results from let’s say, a guinea pig and trying to transfer that to a human, when you can use the newest and best technology, it helps the companies that produce the cosmetics, it helps the consumers and clearly it helps the animals in reducing unnecessary suffering,” said Shapiro.
+“Taking test results from let’s say, a guinea pig and trying to transfer that to a human, when you can use the newest and best technology, it helps the companies that produce the cosmetics, it helps the consumers and clearly it helps the animals in reducing unnecessary suffering,” Shapiro said.

 “Protecting the safety of humans by testing cosmetics and drugs is extremely important, but this does not mean animals must be expensed for our well being…No animal should ever face abuse or unsafe conditions –– and we have made it clear that New York will not tolerate their mistreatment..”